Kal Ho Naa Ho: Plot

 Rohit proposes to Naina, and she accepts.
-Lajjo and Jennifer have a serious fight regarding Jia, who calls on Aman for help.
-Aman had previously discovered the truth about Jia's parents and despite Jennifer's objections, he reveals to Lajjo that her son had an extramarital affair and fathered Jia.
-When Jia's biological mother refused to accept her, Jennifer adopted her.
+Lajjo and Jennifer have a serious fight regarding Jiya, who calls on Aman for help.
+Aman had previously discovered the truth about Jiya's parents and despite Jennifer's objections, he reveals to Lajjo that her son had an extramarital affair and fathered Jiya.
+When Jiya's biological mother refused to accept her, Jennifer adopted her.
 Unable to deal with the guilt, Jennifer's husband committed suicide.
-An emotional Lajjo realises her mistakes and reconciles with Jennifer and Jia.
+An emotional Lajjo realises her mistakes and reconciles with Jennifer and Jiya.
 Naina gains closure after learning the truth about her father's death.

 During Naina and Rohit's engagement, Aman has a heart attack.
 Only his mother knows he has been admitted to the hospital.
 Naina encounters Priya at a jewellery store, whom she recognises as Aman's wife.
 She introduces herself and her husband, Abhay, who reveals the truth about Aman.
 Shocked, Naina realises that Aman has sacrificed his love for her and leaves the mall in an emotional frenzy.
 Priya calls up Aman and informs him about what happened.
 Aman leaves the hospital and meets a frustrated Rohit, who asks why he and not Aman should marry Naina.
 Aman urges Rohit to marry Naina as a sign of respect for his dying wish to see Naina happy.
 Aman meets Naina, and they embrace while he tries to persuade her that he does not love her.
 Rohit and Naina's wedding, which Aman attends, takes place soon afterwards.

 Sometime after the wedding, Aman is on his deathbed and says goodbye to everyone.
 He is left alone with Rohit after Naina leaves the room in tears.
 Aman makes him promise that, although Naina is with Rohit in this lifetime, he will get her in the next.

-Twenty years later, a middle-aged Naina tells a grown-up Jia how Aman affected every aspect of their lives.
-They are joined by her daughter Riya and Rohit, who tells Naina that he loves her as they embrace.
+Twenty years later, a middle-aged Naina tells a grown-up Jiya how Aman affected every aspect of their lives.
+They are joined by her daughter Rhea and Rohit, who tells Naina that he loves her as they embrace.